 Coming from the stable of snowboard heroes Burton, Anon ski and snowboard goggles are massively popular around the world for their strong looks and even stronger performance.
 There’s a superb selection of Anon goggles to choose from, and with replacement lenses available for each model, you can be sure to find something that’ll provide great protection, clarity and detail in virtually any possible weather condition.
 We’ll explain what makes each Anon goggle lens unique, which conditions they suit, and the amount of light they’ll transmit to your eye.

 Anon lenses come in three shapes – Spheric, Toric and Cylindrical.
 They’ve put a handy video together to explain each…

-It’s usually described as a percentage, the higher the percentage, the more light is allowed through to your eye.
+VLT (visible light transmission) is usually described as a percentage, the higher the percentage, the more light is allowed through to your eye.
 Generally, you’ll want a higher VLT percentage for lower light conditions so you can see well, and a lower VLT for brighter conditions to protect your eyes against the sun and glare.

-You might find that some lenses aimed at lower light conditions actually allow less light through to your eyes than others.
+You might find that some lenses aimed at lower light conditions allow less light through to your eyes than others.
 This is because you don’t always use the whole spectrum of visual light to see clearly.

 Certain high-end lenses can enhance the colours of light that help you to see in certain conditions, by tuning out and absorbing the wavelengths of light that you don’t need.
 So while you’re getting less light overall, you’re getting plenty of the wavelengths that you need to see clearly.